GO ALL INApply Now

 Transylvania has adopted a test-optional policy for the admissions and scholarship process.
 This policy allow applicants to decide for themselves whether or not their test results accurately reflect their academic ability and potential.
 You can choose whether or not to submit your ACT or SAT test scores as a part of your application.
 Find out how to apply without submitting your scores.

-Your high school guidance counselor can submit a recommendation via the Common Application system.
+Your school administrator (guidance counselor, teacher, principal, etc.) can submit a recommendation on your behalf via the Common Application system.

 Instructions are provided for uploading your essay file within the Common Application.